davids7788/QUBO-V2/README.md

 python qubo_preparation_simplified_LUXE.py configuration tracking_data geometry save_to
 ```

-At the end of the preselection, plots are created with truth information to check if parameters are set well and results
+At the end of the preselection, plots can be created with truth information to check if parameters are set well and results
 make sense.

+## QUBO-solving
 The qubo is solved and results are saved into a .npy file with a dictionary with various information about the
 solving process.
 From these results, xplets are reconstructed and checked if there are ambiguities, this is solved and
 an integrated track reconstruction efficiency and fake rate is calculated on the fly The following arguments